Lydionnn/CancerIncidenceAnalysisProject/README.md

 Explore the datasets available in the /data directory.
 Run the analysis scripts in /scripts to reproduce the findings.
 Open the Tableau workbooks in /visualizations to view and interact with the visualizations.
-### Contributing
-We welcome contributions to this project!
-Please read through our contribution guidelines before making a pull request.

 ### License
 This project is available under the MIT License.